-A family car trip wouldn’t be complete without the furry members of your squad!
-Whether you’re headed across town to the vet or on a summer road trip with your pet, these pet accessories for cars can help keep your cat or dog safe and happy while you’re on the road.
+A family outing or friendly get-together wouldn’t be complete without the furry members of your squad!
+Whether you’re headed a few blocks to the vet or on a summer road trip with your pet, these pet accessories for cars will help make sure your dog or cat is safe and happy while you’re on the road.

 - Seat Covers